NanshineLoong/Self-Evolving-Benchmark/README.md

 This command tests the ChatGPT model with the paraphrased version of the GSM8K dataset.

 For custom-deployed models like LLama and Mistral, specify the `--local_url` parameter and implement the `invoke_local_model` method in `utils/call_llm.py`.

+## Authors and Citation

+This study was authored by Siyuan Wang, Zhuohan Long, Zhihao Fan, Zhongyu Wei and Xuanjing Huang.
+We encourage the use of our code and data in your research and kindly request citation of our paper as follows:

+> ```
+> @article{wang2024benchmark,
+>   title={Benchmark Self-Evolving: A Multi-Agent Framework for Dynamic LLM Evaluation},
+>   author={Wang, Siyuan and Long, Zhuohan and Fan, Zhihao and Wei, Zhongyu and Huang, Xuanjing},
+>   journal={arXiv preprint arXiv:2402.11443},
+>   year={2024}
+> }
+> ```